keenhenry/keenhenry.github.io/_posts/2024-11-02-ghent-day-trip.md

 ![Het Lam Gods](assets/img/hetlamgods.jpg){: .normal }
 _The Mystic Lamb_

 First of all, it was huge when all the panels were opened (which was the case when we were there)!
-Second, it was first painted by Jan van Eyck's brother and finished later by Jan van Eyck.
-Each panel was depicting a story in the bible.
+Second, the details in the the paintings in all the panels were with remarkable details.
+The shadows of the figures, the landscapes and various objects were just in impeccable precision.

+The work was commissioned by the city mayor of Ghent.
+Jan van Eyck's brother, Hubert, started the project first, but passed away before he could finish it, after which Jan van Eyck finished the remaining work.
+This painting is considered as the first major oil painting.
+It is considered a major example of transition from Middle Age to Renaissance art.
+Jan van Eyck is considered by some to be inventor of oil paint.

+### The Interior Panels

+The upper three central panels are depicting [Deisis][deisis].
+The panels to the right and to the left of the upper central panels are singing angels.
+The outermost panels among the upper panels are Adam and Eve standing in niches.

+### The Back Panels

+TODO:

 ## The Graffiti Street and Gravensteen Castle